|

 Spelunking).

-Saltbreakers (Nonesuch, 2007), which is also the new name for the Tortured Souls,
+Saltbreakers (Nonesuch, 2007), which also became the new name for the Tortured Souls,

-lacks the cohesive maturity of its predecessor and invests too much in
+lacked the cohesive maturity of its predecessor and invested too much in

-Veirs' lyrics (like the vast majority of songwriters, she's not exactly
+Veirs' lyrics (like the vast majority of songwriters, she was not exactly

-William Shakespeare, although she could be a much better poet than she is
+William Shakespeare, although she could have been a better poet than

 Thus Phantom Mountain and Don't Lose Yourself (the band efforts)